 Table 2 presents the estimated treatment effects on these management practices.
 Panel A uses the unbalanced panel, which includes firms whose practices were measured in only one of the two follow-up periods, and Panel B the balanced panel of firms measured in both follow-ups.
 Four key results are evident.
-First, we see the immediate treatment impacts seen in Figure 1 are statistically significant at the 1 percent levels for both treatments.
-Second, these treatments persist for at least one year post-intervention.
-The estimated effect size is between 8 and 10 percentage points, relative to the control group implementing 56 percent of the practices by 2015.
-Third, the impact persists.
-Fourth, the individual and group treatments yield impacts that are similar to one another in magnitude, and we cannot reject equality of treatment effects for the overall index, or for any of the five areas, in the post-intervention period.
+First, we see the immediate treatment impacts seen in Figure 1 are statistically

+12 Similar results for the impact on management practices are obtained if we instead use a firm fixed effects regression.

 How large an effect is this improvement of 8 to 10 percentage points in management practices?
-It is only approximately one-third the size of the improvement of 26 percentage points found by Bloom et al. (2013) from their management intervention in India, but approximately twice the size of the typical improvement found in standard business training courses given to smaller firms (McKenzie and Woodruff, 2016).
+It is only approximately one-third the size of the improvement of 26 percentage points found by Bloom et al. (2013) from their management intervention in India14, but approximately twice the size of the typical improvement found in standard business training courses given to smaller firms (McKenzie and Woodruff, 2014).

-5.1 Which Practices Improved?
+5.2 Which Practices Improved?

 The improvement in management practices is broad, occurring in Figure 1 and Table 2 across all five areas with reasonably similar magnitudes.
-Table A4.1 looks at the sub-index and individual practice level.
-The individual treatment has a positive and statistically significant impact (at the

-5% level) on 23 out of the 35 sub-indices (66%), and 67 out of the 141 individual practices (48%), while the group treatment has a positive and statistically significant impact (at the 5% level) on 20 of the 35 sub-indices (57%), and 73 out of the 141 individual practices (52%).
-Table A4.2 examines which practices have had the largest impacts.
-These are mainly practices concerning defining strategic goals and objectives, setting up master budgets, and monitoring key performance indicators.
-The smallest number of improvements are seen in human resource practices and logistics practices.
+Table A7.1 looks at the sub-index and individual practice level.
+The individual treatment has a positive and statistically significant impact (at the 5% level) on 23 out of the 35 sub-indices (66%), and 65 out of the 141 individual practices (46%), while the group treatment has a positive and statistically significant impact (at the 5% level) on 20 out of the 35 sub-indices (57%), and 73 out of the 141 individual practices (52%).
+Table A7.2 examines which practices have had the largest impacts.
+These are mainly practices concerning defining strategic goals and objectives, setting up master budgets, and monitoring key performance